codewind-resources/rogue-cloud/docs/RogueCloudJsonWorldState.md

     "tile": 2449
   }
 ```
-The description of each of the fields above, and how they are used by the combat system, can be found in the Rogue Cloud documentation on Github, and in the `Combat.java` class.
+The description of each of the fields above, and how they are used by the combat system, can be found in the `Combat.java` class.

 Note that the above object does not have a world coordinate.
 This is because the world position of an object is contained in the `worldState.visibleObjects` field, like so:
 ```